 On July 28, 2020, the Corporation announced the closure of its Etobicoke, Ontario, Canada, Containerboard Packaging facility as part of the strategic repositioning of its containerboard platform in Ontario, Canada.
-Operations will permanently close no later than August 31, 2021 and production capacity will be gradually redeployed to other units within the region.
+Operations permanently closed in June 2021 and production capacity has been redeployed to other units within the region.